oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/restartable_streaming_kernel/README.md

-# `Restartable Kernel` Sample
+# `Restartable Streaming Kernel` Sample

-This tutorial demonstrates how to make a restartable kernel.
+This tutorial demonstrates how to make a streaming kernel that can be stopped at any time by the host application, then restarted again at a later time.
 The technique shown in this tutorial lets you dynamically terminate your kernel while it runs, allowing it to load a new set of kernel arguments.

 | Optimized for       | Description                                                                                 |
 | :------------------ | :------------------------------------------------------------------------------------------ |